 A specially trained communications assistant (CA) facilitates the telephone conversation between the person with a hearing or speech disability and other individuals.

-Calls can be made to anywhere in the world (standard charges apply for long-distance calls), 24 hours a day, 365 days a year.
+Calls can be made to anywhere in the world, 24 hours a day, 365 days a year.
 All calls are completely confidential.

 Minnesota Relay is administered by the Telecommunications Access Minnesota (TAM) program within the Minnesota Department of Commerce, and is funded by a monthly surcharge on each wired and wireless telephone access line, and a fee on each pre-paid wireless retail transaction, in the state.